lindavr/Docs/ContributorGuide/tools-and-setup.md

 ## Determine whether you really need to follow the rest of these steps

 You might not need to follow all the steps in this article.
-It depends on the sort of content contribution you want or need to make.
+As mentioned on the main Contributor Guide page, it depends on the magnitude of your contribution.

 ###Submit a text-only change to an existing article